Dreambound

 • Mobile Services: Sonographers may also work for mobile imaging services, traveling to different locations to perform ultrasounds.

-To become a Diagnostic Medical Sonographer in Florida, you will need to meet certain educational and legal requirements.
+To become a Diagnostic Medical Sonographer in Florida, there are education and legal requirements in place to follow.
 These include:

 • Education: Most employers require at least an associate degree in Diagnostic Medical Sonography or a related field.
-These programs typically take 2 years to complete and include both classroom instruction and hands-on clinical experience.
+These programs typically take 1 to 4 years to complete and include classroom instruction and hands-on clinical experience.

 • Certification: While not mandatory in Florida, many employers prefer to hire certified sonographers.
 The American Registry for Diagnostic Medical Sonography (ARDMS) offers certification exams in multiple specialties, including abdomen, breast, and obstetrics/gynecology.